janipasanen/Day-13---Knights-Of-The-Dinner-Table/README.md

 # Day-13---Knights-Of-The-Dinner-Table

-A JAVA solution for https://adventofcode.com/2015/day/13
+A Java solution for https://adventofcode.com/2015/day/13